jruipinto/modemjs/website/docs/quickstart.md

 });
 // this config is necessary but will be simplified soon, in the next updates of modem.js
 // PS: the msPause of 10000ms is recommended by now to avoid
-//  missed delivery reports but are free to try smaller periods
+//  missed delivery reports but you are free to try smaller periods

 modem.onReceivedSMS().subscribe(sms => console.log('SMS Received:', sms));
 // this observable will log every SMS that your modem receives